matteobertoldo/atomforce/README.md

     "password": "mypassword",
     "version": "version1",
     "root": "cartridges",
-    "cartridges": ["cartridges/app_storefront_base", "cartridges/plugin_ups"]
+    "cartridges": ["app_storefront_base", "plugin_ups"]
 }
 ```

-The cartridges option can also be referred to as a string: `"cartridges": "cartridges"`. <br />
+The cartridges option can also be referred to as a string.
+Ex: `"cartridges": "app_storefront_base"`. <br />
-In this case the watcher filesystem will listen in all the folders inside the `cartridges` path.
+In that case the watcher filesystem will listen in all the folders inside the `string` path defined in the `cartridges` key.
 Final slash is not required.

 ## Additionals Packages